-The Plan may cover Tzield(teplizumab-mzwv) when all the following clinical criteria is met:
+The plan may authorize coverage of Tzield when ALL of the following clinical criteria is met:

-- 1. The Member has documentation of stage 2 pre-type1 diabetes as evidenced by Both (a and b) of the following: - a.
-Lab results confirming the presence of two or more positive pancreatic islet autoantibodies (Glutamic acid decarboxylase 65 (GAD) autoantibodies, Insulin autoantibody (IAA), Insulinoma-associated antigen 2 autoantibody (IA-2A), or Zinc transporter 8 autoantibody (ZnT8A) Islet cell autoantibody) within the last 6 months b.
+- 1. Documented diagnosis of stage 2 pre-type1 diabetes as evidenced by both of the following: - Lab results confirming the presence of two or more positive pancreatic islet autoantibodies (Glutamic acid decarboxylase 65 (GAD) autoantibodies, Insulin autoantibody (IAA), Insulinoma-associated antigen 2 autoantibody (IA-2A), or Zinc transporter 8 autoantibody (ZnT8A) Islet cell autoantibody) within the last 6 months - b.
 Evidence of dysglycemia without overt hyperglycemia using an Oral Glucose Tolerance Test (OGTT), or alternative method if appropriate and OGTT is not available or clinically inappropriate